drodil/backstage-plugin-qeta/docs/config.md

 ## Global

+- `route`, string, (optional) set a custom frontend route for the Q&A plugin.
+If you mount the Qeta plugin at a custom path in your Backstage app (e.g. `/custom-qeta`), set `route: custom-qeta` to ensure notifications and links use the correct path (no leading or ending forward slash).
+Default is `qeta`.
 - `allowAnonymous`, boolean, allows anonymous users to post questions and answers anonymously.
 This enables also guest users to be able to post.
 Adds checkbox to the forms to post as anonymous.
 Default is `false`
 - `allowMetadataInput`, boolean, allows `created` and `user` fields to be passed when creating questions, answers, or comments.
 Useful if migrating information into the system.
 Default is `false`
 - `allowGlobalEdits`, boolean, allows editing other users' questions and answers by any user.
 Only if permission framework is not in use.
 Default is `false`.